-To be quite frank with you, I’ve read several hundred network marketing books during the past 14 years and one book really stands out above all others.
+In today’s post we are going to talk about what I consider to be the # 1 MLM book of all time.
+To be quite frank with you, I’ve read several hundred network marketing books during the past 18-years and one book really stands out above all others.

-This book is the ONLY network marketing book that I know of that really helps people formulate their own marketing plan, their own unique selling proposition, and custom business building strategy.
+Guerrilla Multi-Level Marketing is, in my opinion, the # 1 MLM book of all time.
+This book is the ONLY network marketing book that I know of that helps people formulate their own marketing plan, their own unique selling proposition, and their own custom business building strategy.
 It’s unlike all other network marketing books I’ve read.

-It actually teaches people WHAT do to to succeed in network marketing.
+It actually teaches people WHAT to do to succeed in network marketing.
 It’s loaded with great content.
 There’s no hype or fluff either.
 If I was only going to have one MLM book in my personal library, this would be the one!

 About the Book